SSD Data Recovery: Effective Ways to Recover Deleted Files SSD

 Penny · Editor

-Penny works as an editor at AOMEI Technology, while she's a tester and editor for AOMEI Data Recovery Tools.
+Penny works as an editor at AOMEI Technology, where she also serves as a tester and editor for Data Recovery Tools.
 She enjoys helping users with data recovery issues on Windows and iPhones using simple and practical solutions.
-Outside of work, she has a strong affection for pets, particularly giant pandas.